STORM-IRIT/Radium-Engine/README.md

 * To build : CMake 2.8.11+

 ## Supported compiler and platforms

+The following platforms and tool chains have been tested and should work :

-* Windows with MSVC 15 or higher
+* *Windows* : MSVC 2015 or higher, MinGW-32 4.9.2 or higher (with Qt Creator).
-* Mac OSX with clang
+* *Mac OSX* : clang with XCode
-* Linux with gcc 4.8 or higher
+* *Linux* : gcc 4.8 or higher, clang

 ## Build instructions